ibm-cloud-docs/account/ts-lite-instance.md

 You can create more instances of the service by selecting one of the billable service plans, which are available in the billable accounts.
 To upgrade to a billable account from the console, go to **Manage** > **Account**, and select **Account settings**.
 {: tsResolve}

 If you don't want to upgrade from a Lite account and are no longer using your existing Lite service instance, you can delete the existing Lite plan instance from the dashboard and then create a new instance.
+When you delete the Lite plan instance, all of the data that is associated with that instance is deleted and isn't recoverable.